-- 8.43 A person to whom a notice is given may request a review of any aspect of a technical capability notice should they wish to do so.
-A person may refer the whole or any part of the notice back to the Secretary of State for review under section 257 of the Act. - 8.44 The circumstances and timeframe within which a communications service provider may request a review are set out in regulations made by the Secretary of State and approved by Parliament.
-These circumstances include opportunities for a communications service provider to refer a notice for review following the receipt of a new notice or the notification of a variation to a notice.
-Details of how to submit a notice to the Secretary of State for review will be provided either before or at the time the notice is served. - 8.45 Before deciding the review, the Secretary of State must consult and take account of the views of the Technical Advisory Board (TAB) and a Judicial Commissioner.
-The Board must consider the technical requirements and the financial consequences of the notice for the person who has made the referral.
-The Commissioner will consider whether the notice is proportionate. - 8.46 The Commissioner and the TAB must give the relevant communications service provider and the Secretary of State the opportunity to provide evidence and make representations to them before reaching their conclusions.
-Both bodies must report these conclusions to the person who made the referral and the Secretary of State. - 8.47 After considering reports from the TAB and the Commissioner, the Secretary of State may decide to vary, revoke or confirm the effect of the notice.
+- 8.45 A person to whom a notice is given may request a review of any aspect of a technical capability notice should they wish to do so.
+A person may refer the whole or any part of the notice back to the Secretary of State for review under section 257 of the Act. - 8.46 The circumstances and timeframe within which a telecommunications operator or postal operator may request a review are set out in regulations made by the Secretary of State and approved by Parliament.
+These circumstances include opportunities for a telecommunications operator or postal operator to refer a notice for review following the receipt of a new notice or the notification of a variation to a notice.
+Details of how to submit a notice to the Secretary of State for review will be provided either before or at the time the notice is given. - 8.47 Before deciding the review, the Secretary of State must consult and take account of the views of the Technical Advisory Board (TAB) and a Judicial Commissioner.
+The TAB must consider the technical requirements and the financial consequences of the notice for the person who has made the referral.
+The Commissioner will consider whether the notice is proportionate. - 8.48 The Commissioner and the TAB must give the relevant telecommunications operator or postal operator and the Secretary of State the opportunity to provide evidence and make representations to them before reaching their conclusions.
+Both bodies must report these conclusions to the person who made the referral and the Secretary of State.

+8.49 After considering reports from the TAB and the Commissioner, the Secretary of State may decide to vary, revoke or confirm the effect of the notice.
 Where the Secretary of State decides to confirm or vary the notice, the Investigatory Powers Commissioner must approve the decision.
-Until the Secretary of State's decision is approved, there is no requirement for the communications service provider to comply with the notice so far as referred.
-Notwithstanding the review, the communications service provider may be required to provide assistance in giving effect to a warrant or authorisation.
+Until the Secretary of State's decision is approved, there is no requirement for the telecommunications operator or postal operator to comply with the notice so far as referred.
+Notwithstanding the review, the telecommunications operator or postal operator may be required to provide assistance in giving effect to a warrant or authorisation.